Lecrapouille/MyMakefile/README.md

 ├── src/
 │   ├── main.cpp
 │   └── main.hpp
-└── VERSION
+└── VERSION.txt
 ```

 - `.makefile/` is simply this MyMakefile repo cloned with the following command `git clone git@github.com:Lecrapouille/MyMakefile.git --depth=1 .makefile`.
 A better solution would to use MyMakefile.git as sub-module for your pincipal project `git submodule add https://github.com/Lecrapouille/MyMakefile.git .makefile`.
 I personally add the `.` to hide it in my workspace but this is not mandatory.

-- `VERSION` is an ASCII file containing a version number such as `0.1` or `1.0.3`.
+- `VERSION.txt` is an ASCII file containing a version number such as `0.1` or `1.0.3`.
 It seems useless but it has a great role when installing
 your project in your operating system: you can install different versions of your project without they interfering each others.
 If not present a default file is created.
+Note: because of prossible conflict with C++ VERSION file when using `-I` since 2019 our VERSION file shall have a .txt extension.
 - `src/` is the folder containing your code source (you can use your own name) containing, for this example, a simple hello word named `main.cpp`.
 The name is not important as well: you can several sub-folders and source files.
 - `Makefile` contains, for this example, the following code (explanations come just after):